 Global Garment Sector Strategy

 Because of the prevalence of homework in the garment industry, the project includes a Global Garment Sector Strategy.
-In March 2020, WIEGO, HomeNet South Asia and HomeNet South East Asia will convene a meeting in Bangkok.
+In March 2020, WIEGO, HomeNet South Asia and HomeNet South East Asia were to convene a meeting in Bangkok, but COVID-19 cancelled this--even as it devastated home-based workers.
 The meeting will include HomeNet leaders and affiliates who organize homeworkers, as well as trade unions and civil society organizations that work in the garment sector.

 Garment Workers and COVID-19